-As leaders in innovation, we focus on results that ensure our transportation systems serve all members of the community, including those who walk, bike, take transit, drive, or transport goods.
-Our life’s work helps to build safer and more efficient communities that offer a myriad of transportation choices for all.

 As an employee-owned company, everyone at DKS shares responsibility in leading our firm to success.
+We focus on results that ensure our transportation systems serve all members of the community, including those who walk, bike, take transit, drive, or transport goods.
+Our life’s work helps to build safer and more efficient communities that offer a variety of transportation options.

-Our leaders ignite passion, authenticity, quality, and trust in all DKS staff.
+Our leaders ignite passion, authenticity, quality, and trust.
 We attract, invest in, and retain the best professionals in the industry and create a rewarding work environment.

-Randy McCourt President - DKS Associates
+—Peter Coffey, President DKS Associates

 DKS is selected to lead the traffic engineering design and transit priority project for Long Beach Los Angeles Blue Line LRT, the first LRT line in the LA Metro area.